Transversal Fault Tolerant Distributed Quantum Computing Operations: Methods

-\subsection{State Teleportation Circuit}
+\subsection{State teleportation circuit}

-Using a non-local CNOT, we can create a logical Bell state(s) between two codeblocks located on different devices.
+Using a non-local CNOT, we can create a logical Bell state(s) between two code blocks located on different devices.
 Using these, we can teleport a codeblock using a similar procedure to the teleportation procedure in~\cite{quantinuum}.
-The circuit we use is shown in Fig.~\ref{fig:tele}.
+The circuit we use is shown in Fig.1(c).
 Code blocks CB1, CB2 and CB3 are noisily initialized before 4 syndrome extraction cycles are applied to each code block.
 Next, the logical qubits of CB2 and CB3 are entangled into logical Bell states using a transversal Hadamard on CB2 and a non-local CNOT between CB2 and CB3.
-Three rounds of syndrome extraction are subsequently applied to these two code blocks.
-These differ from previous syndrome extraction rounds as the transversal Hadamard has changed the basis, so what X-check qubits are now initialized in $\ket{0}$ state and Z-check qubits are initialized in $\ket{+}$ state.
-The rest of the syndrome extraction cycle is the same.

 We then perform a logical Bell state measurement on CB1, with corrections made to CB3.
-Finally, we perform one round of syndrome extraction on CB3 before measuring in the Z-basis.
+Finally, we perform 3 rounds of syndrome extraction on CB3 before measuring in the Z-basis.
 The circuit is, again, identical (other than differences due to the number of qubits or the syndrome extraction rounds, the transversal operations applied are identical) between surface codes and BB codes.

-With lattice surgery, teleportation can be implemented using only two codeblocks~\cite{quantinuum}.
-However, this is not possible in transversal implementations.
-The lattice surgery implementation is dependent on the possibility of a joint measurement operation between logical qubits in the merged codeblocks~\cite{duke}.
-This cannot be implemented transversally.